neilmiddleton/attr_secure/README.md

 Note: You will want to set your table columns for encrypted values to :text or similar.
 Encrypted values are long.

+## Migration to Fernet 2.0

+The master branch relies on Fernet 2.0.rc.
+If you were using previous versions, you need to migrate your encrypted data since the encryption method has changed.
+We provide `AttrSecure::Secure#old_encrypt` and `AttrSecure::Secure#old_decrypt` to facilitate writing migration scripts.

+Here is a migration example.

+    class Report < ActiveRecord::Base
+      attr_secure :secret_value
+    end

+    secure = AttrSecure::Secure.new(ENV['ATTR_SECURE_SECRET'])
+    Report.all.each do |report|
+      report.secret_value = secure.old_decrypt(report.attributes['secret_value'])
+      report.save!
+    end

+This will decrypt the value using the older decryption process, encrypt it with the new encryption process and save the new value into the object.

 ## Contributing

 1. Fork it